RussellPolitzky/quake/README.md

 Plotting an Earthquake Timeline
 -------------------------------

-`quake` has two custom, `ggplot2` geometries to plot earthquake data. `geom_timeline` plots timelines while `geom_timeline_label` add labels to a timeline.
+`quake` has two custom, `ggplot2` geometries to plot earthquake data. `geom_timeline` plots timelines while `geom_timeline_label` adds labels to a timeline.

-The example code below generates sample data and plots a timeline showing the dates, magnitudes and countries of the quakes.
+The example code below generates sample data, and plots a timeline showing the dates, magnitudes and countries of the quakes.

 Generate sample data: